TusharKesarwani/Front-End-Projects/Projects/Typing Speed Game/readme.md

 # Typing Speed Game

 ## Description
 Typing Speed Game is a web application which allow's users to test their typing speed by typing various texts as fast as they can.
-During the game, users can see typing metrics such as number of mistakes, WPM (words per minute) and CPM (characters per minute).
+During the game, users can see typing metrics such as number of mistakes, WPM (words per minute), and CPM (characters per minute).

 ## Technologies used